 EDUC-K 448 Families, School, and Society (3 cr.)
 This course addresses approaches for providing services to families with members who are developmentally disabled chronically ill, at-risk, or who have other types of impairments.
-Focusing on the family as a system, it examines the challenges of parents and types of impairments.
 Focusing on the family as a system, it examines the challenges of parents and siblings, presents techniques for parent-professional communication, building collaboration, and increasing family empowerment.